 Dividend Policies: Dividend Paying vs. Non-Paying: Each stock's dividend policy is determined by its indicated annual dividend.
 We classify a stock as a dividend-paying stock if the company indicates that it is going to be paying a dividend within the year.
 A stock is classified as a non-payer if the stock's indicated annual dividend is zero.
 Prior to July 2000, the indicated annual dividends were updated on a quarterly basis.
 Since July 2000, the indicated annual dividends are updated on a daily basis, so the most up-to-date information is used.
 The index returns are calculated using monthly equal-weighted averages of the total returns of all dividend-paying (or non-paying) stocks.
 A stock's return is only included during the period it is a component of the underlying index.
 The dividend figure used to categorize the stock is the company's indicated annual dividend, which may be different from the actual dividends paid in a particular month.
 Dividend Growing, No-Change-in-Dividend, and Dividend Cutting: Each dividend-paying stock is further classified into one of the three categories based on changes to their dividend policy over the previous 12 months.
-Dividend Growers and Initiators include stocks that increased their dividend policy.
+Dividend Growers and Initiators include stocks that increased their dividend anytime in the last 12 months.
+Once an increase occurs, it remains classified as a grower for 12 months or until another change in dividend policy.
 No-Change stocks are those that maintained their existing indicated annual dividend for the last 12 months (i.e., companies that have a static, non-zero dividend).
 Dividend Cutters and Eliminators are companies that have lowered or eliminated their dividend anytime in the last 12 months.
-Once a decrease occurs, it remains classified as a cutter for 12 months or until another change in dividend applicy.
-No-Change stocks are those that maintained their existing indicated annual dividend for the last 12 months (i.e., companies that have a static, non-zero dividend).
-Dividend Cutters and Eliminators are companies that have lowered or eliminated their dividend applicy.
+Once a decrease occurs, it remains classified as a cutter for 12 months or until another change in dividend policy.
 (Source: Ned Davis Research).

-Technical Terms: Sharpe Ratio: commonly used to gauge the performance of an investment by adjusting for its risk.
-The higher the ratio, the greater the investment return relative to the amount of risk taken, and thus, the better the investment.
-The ratio can be used to evaluate a single stock or investment, or an entire portfolio.
-Dividend Risk: Dividend yield is one component of performance and should not be the only consideration for investment.
+Technical Terms: Dividend Risk: Dividend yield is one component of performance and should not be the only consideration for investment.
 Dividends are not guaranteed and will fluctuate.
 This report should not be regarded by the recipients as a substitute for the exercise of their own judgment.
 It is important to review your investment objectives, risk tolerance and liquidity needs before choosing an investment style or manager.
 Dividend Yield: a financial ratio that measures the annual value of dividends received relative to the market value per share of a security.
 In other words, the dividend yield formula calculates the percentage of a company's market price of a share that is paid to shareholders in the form of dividends.
+S&P 500 Dividend Aristocrats: also known as the Dividend Aristocrats, is an exclusive index within the Standard and Poor's 500 that was launched in 2005.
+It contains companies that increased their dividend payouts for over 25 consecutive years.
+It is a high-performance index and consists of approximately 60 large-cap stocks over a wide variety of sectors and is often considered an attractive index to invest in, as it includes many stable growth-oriented stocks.
 (Technical definitions are sourced from Corporate Finance Institute and Investopedia.)

-The Chartered Financial Analyst[®] (CFA) charter is a graduate-level investment credential awarded by CFA Institute - the largest global association of investment professionals.
+The Chartered Financial Analyst® (CFA) charter is a graduate-level investment credential awarded by CFA Institute - the largest global association of investment professionals.
 To earn the CFA charter, candidates must: 1) pass three sequential, six-hour examinations; 2) have at least four years of qualified professional investment experience; 3) join CFA Institute as members; and 4) commit to abide by, and annually reaffirm, their adherence to the CFA Institute Code of Ethics and Standards of Professional Conduct.